-We love eggs in our household and we’re lucky enough to get plenty of fresh laid ones thanks to our neighbors here in upstate New York who keep chickens and are happy to trade eggs for health advice.
-Our fridge is usually full of the freshest eggs possible but every now and then I like to take a break from dairy produce and it’s then that I turn to tofu scramble.
+We love eggs in our household and we’re lucky enough to get plenty of freshly laid ones thanks to our neighbors who keep chickens and are happy to trade eggs for health advice.
+Our fridge is usually full of the freshest eggs possible but every now and then I like to take a break from dairy products and it’s then that I turn to tofu scramble.

 The tofu scrambles of my student days were dire affairs, heavy and awash with way too much turmeric in an attempt to make them look like eggs.
 So I wasn’t a fan of scrambled tofu until I saw this recipe by the wonderful Mollie Katzen.
-In it she uses silken tofu which she boils for 10 minutes before sauteing.
+In it, Katzen uses silken tofu and boils for 10 minutes before sauteing.
 Eureka!
-This seems to be the secret to soft, fluffy, tender scrambled tofu and is a huge hit at my house.
-I served this recently to a group of my daughter’s college friends and they loved it.
+This seems to be the secret to soft, fluffy, tender scrambled tofu and is a huge hit with my family.

 - 1 tbsp olive oil